Physical consequences of P$\neq$NP and the DMRG-annealing conjecture: The DMRG-annealing conjecture

-Since the efficiency of the procedure is controlled by entanglement, via the maximal-MPS dimension, let us review the known results regarding its behaviour.
-Gapped systems usually fulfill the {\em area law} \cite{Sredniki_93,Plenio_10}, which states that the von Neumann entanglement entropy between two parts of a system scales as the number of broken links among them.
-This result was proved rigorously in 1D by Hastings \cite{Hastings_07}.
+Since the efficiency of the procedure is controlled by entanglement, via the maximal-MPS dimension, let us summarize the known results regarding its behaviour.
+Gapped systems usually fulfill the {\em area law} \cite{Sredniki_93,Plenio_10}, which states that the von Neumann entanglement entropy $S$ between two parts of a system scales as the number of broken links among them.
+This result was proved rigorously in gapped 1D systems by Hastings \cite{Hastings_07}.
 In some higher dimensional inhomogeneous and/or disordered systems it is known not to hold \cite{Lewenstein_08,Rieger_07}.
-Moving to critical points, von Neumann and R\'enyi entanglement entropies have proved to be very useful magnitudes in order to pinpoint quantum phase transitions (QPT) \cite{Laguna_06}.
-During any adiabatic process with finite $N$, QPT always presents a local maximum in $S$.
+Moving to critical points, the von Neumann entropy $S$ has proved to be a very useful magnitude in order to pinpoint quantum phase transitions (QPT) \cite{Laguna_06}.
+During any adiabatic process with finite $N$, $S$ always presents a local maximum at a QPT.
 It has also been conjectured that a non-analyticity of $S$ may constitute a good indicator of a QPT \cite{Chakravarti_08}.
-The 1D case is again rather special.
-At criticality, $S$ will scale with the system size.
+The 1D case is again rather special: at criticality, $S$ will scale with the system size.
 In some cases, the size-dependence of $S$ can be found via conformal field theory (CFT) \cite{Vidal_02}.
 It has been shown that, for many critical 1D problems, $S(N)\approx \alpha \log(N) + \beta$.
 Thus, assuming that the bond dimension $m\approx\exp(S)$, it will grow polynomially with the input size.